Topic: DMD0224

 Both the Insert and Edit operations will open the row editor dialog which is where you construct the individual read requests that will fit within the rules for the data types stated earlier.

-Be aware that because the local PLC does not have access to the memory configuration of the remote system, there is no guarantee that a read request that is correctly formed on the local PLC will work when the remote system tries to execute it.
-For example, you could request data from a memory location that is valid locally (D4000 - D4095) but the range of D memory locations may have been adjusted in the remote PLC to stop at D3000.
+Be aware that because the local CPU does not have access to the memory configuration of the remote system, there is no guarantee that a read request that is correctly formed on the local CPU will work when the remote system tries to execute it.
+For example, you could request data from a memory location that is valid locally (D4000 - D4095) but the range of D memory locations may have been adjusted in the remote CPU to stop at D3000.

-Read From Remote into Local selects the first location in the remote PLC to begin reading data:
+Read From Remote into Local selects the first location in the remote CPU to begin reading data:

-• select Built-In to read from one of the built-in memory blocks in the remote PLC.
+• select Built-In to read from one of the built-in memory blocks in the remote CPU.
 You will need to enter the first element in the memory block in the Element field.

 • select User to read from a memory block that was manually created (not built-in).
-You will need to enter the Block Number assigned to the user memory block in the remote PLC and the offset of the first element in the memory block in the Address field.
+You will need to enter the Block Number assigned to the user memory block in the remote CPU and the offset of the first element in the memory block in the Address field.
 When User Blocks are created they are assigned a number starting at 32.
-You can see the number that is assigned to a user memory block in the Memory Configuration page of the System Configuration as shown below:
+The number in the first column ( # ) is the block number that was assigned to a user memory block in the Memory Configuration page of the System Configuration as shown below:

 Number of Elements is the number of consecutive elements in the memory block to read.